augchan42/augchan42.github.io/_posts/2025-02-20-dkg-origintrail-hackathon.md

   ]
 ---

+**Abstract:**
+This post outlines a project that won at the Consensus HK 2025 Hackathon, which involved integrating OriginTrail's Decentralized Knowledge Graph (DKG) with a custom AI divination backend.
+The system enables on-chain persistence and management of divinations via a Telegram bot, featuring robust DKG integration, enhanced reliability through improved logging and error handling, and streamlined development operations.

+**Estimated reading time:** _2 minutes_

 In Feb 2025, our project integrating OriginTrail's Decentralized Knowledge Graph (DKG) with a custom divination backend secured a win at the Consensus HK 2025 Hackathon.
 I led the development and enhancement of this novel system, which enables the persistence of divinations on-chain, accessible and managed via a Telegram bot.

 The official announcement of our win can be found on [OriginTrail's Twitter post](https://x.com/origin_trail/status/1892543087479505352).
 The event and winners were also covered by [CoinDesk in their hackathon recap](https://www.coindesk.com/consensus-hong-kong-2025-coverage/2025/02/27/consensus-hackathon-winners-ai-agents-gaming-trading-payments-and-nfts).
 At the time of the event, my Twitter handle was `dao_codepath`; it has since been updated to `hosermage_`.